Home » Appetizers & Snacks » Toasted Za’atar Pita Chips

 Ingredients needed to make this recipe (scroll down to recipe card for complete recipe):

-• Pita bread – whole wheat or white, both are great
+• Pita bread – whole wheat or white

 • Olive oil